GuardianRG/octalysisprime/manuscript/landing.md

 #### Earning Your Octalysis Certificate

 Finally, you might want to see if you have what it takes to earn your Octalysis Certificate Level I or even Level II.
+(Once 40 people worldwide have achieved the Level II Certificate, we may open the door to Level III Certificates!)

 W> ##### Navigate with Orange Arrows
 W>